Swathi-Selvaraju/DEVOPS_Training_Notes/3-Tier Web Application/Dockerized.md

 docker-compose up -d
 ```
 ![image](https://github.com/user-attachments/assets/8210e429-ec0a-4d5b-874c-b45280de8c87)
+* `docker-compose up -d`
-The command `docker-compose up -d` is used to start all the services defined in a `docker-compose.yml` file in detached mode, which means the containers will run in the background instead of attaching their logs to your terminal.
+This command is used to start all the services defined in a `docker-compose.yml` file in detached mode, which means the containers will run in the background instead of attaching their logs to your terminal.
-`docker-compose`
+* `docker-compose`
 The Docker Compose CLI tool, used to manage multi-container Docker applications.

 Check the status of services: